-- Principal amount Tenge 100,000,000 thousand was extinguished as a contribution to share capital; - Interest rate on the remaining principal amount was increased to 9%.
+- Principal amount of Tenge 100,000,000 thousand was converted into the Company's shares; - Interest rate on the remaining principal amount was increased to 9%.

-On 25 December 2015 the loan agreement was significantly amended in accordance with the addendum No.2 to credit agreement No.369-I, the interest rate on the principal amount was reduced to 1% per annum.
+On 25 December 2015 the loan agreement was significantly modified in accordance with the addendum No.2 to loan agreement No.369-I. The interest rate on the principal amount was reduced to 1% per annum.
 Management estimates that the reduction of the interest rate to a non-market rate of 1% and the change of the priority of a loan to a subordinated one represent a significant modification in the loan terms.
-Management believes that such change in the conditions of the loan should be considered as a settlement of the original loan and recognition of a new loan at a fair value.
-At the loan origination date, the market rate was 12,8% per annum.
+Management believes that such modification in the conditions of the loan should be considered as a settlement of the original loan and recognition of a new loan at a fair value.
+At the loan origination date, the market rate was 12.8% per annum.
 The Company recognised a gain on initial recognition of the loan of Tenge 72,581,903 thousand as part of other reserves.
-Management believes that by providing a loan at the below-market rate, Samruk-Kazyna acted as a shareholder.
-Gain on initial recognition of the loan was recorded as the difference between the nominal value and fair value at the recognition date, calculated using the discounted cash flow method at the effective rate of 12,8% per annum.
+Management believes that by providing a loan at the below-market rate, JSC SWF Samruk-Kazyna acted as a shareholder.
+Gain on initial recognition of the loan was recorded as the difference between the nominal value and fair value at the recognition date, calculated using the discounted cash flow method at the effective rate of 12.8% per annum.